 '''

+This RNS example demonstrates how to set up a link to #

+a destination, and identify the initiator to it's peer #

+import os

+import sys

 import time

 import argparse

 import RNS

 Let's define an app name.
 We'll use this for all

 destinations we create.
 Since this echo example

 is part of a range of example utilities, we'll put

 them all within the app namespace "example_utilities"

 APP_NAME = "example_utilities"

 A reference to the latest client link that connected

 latest_client_link = None

 This initialisation is executed when the users chooses

 to run as a server

 def server(configpath):

 We must first initialise Reticulum

 reticulum = RNS.Reticulum(configpath)

 Randomly create a new identity for our link example

 server_identity = RNS.Identity()

 We create a destination that clients can connect to.
 We

-want clients to create links to this destination, so we
+want clients to create links to this destination. so we

 need to create a "single" destination type.

 server_destination = RNS.Destination(

 server_identity,

-RNS.Destination.IN,

-RNS Destination SINGLE,
+RNS.Destination.IN.

+RNS.Destination.SINGLE,

 APP_NAME,

 "identifyexample"

 )

 We configure a function that will get called every time

 a new client creates a link to this destination.

 server_destination.set_link_established_callback(client_connected)

-Everything's ready!

-Let's Wait for client requests or user input

-server_loop(server_destination)

-def server_loop(destination):

-Let the user know that everything is ready

-RNS.log(

-"Link identification example "+

-RNS.prettyhexrep(destination.hash)+

-" running, waiting for a connection."

-)

 '''